 The remaining amount is what goes towards your mortgage payment.
 Compare this remaining amount with what the mortgage would be on a single-family property, and this will tell you whether buying a duplex will make you a homeowner at a lower cost.

-You find a duplex with a price of $250,000.
-You put 20% down, which leaves $200,000 for financing.
-The estimated payment on a 30 year fixed mortgage with a 7.32% interest rate is $1,374 (using the mortgage payment calculator from Discover).
+Say you find a duplex with a price of $250,000.
+You put 20% down, which means the remaining $200,000 will be financed.
+The estimated payment on a 30-year fixed mortgage for that amount with a 7.32% interest rate is just under $1,374.